IgorKolesov/Binary-Prediction-of-Smoker-Status-using-Bio-Signals/README.md

     df['Liver_function'] = df['AST'] + df['ALT'] + df['Gtp']
 ```

-<p>Then I plot a correlation matrix and removed non-target features with high correlation among themselves, as well as features that had approximately zero correlation with the target variable.
+<p>Then I <a href="/feature_engineering_with_best_model/selection (Score 0.86852)">plot a correlation matrix</a> and removed non-target features with high correlation among themselves, as well as features that had approximately zero correlation with the target variable.
 This features are:</p>

 <img src="/feature_engineering_with_best_model/selection (Score 0.86852)/correlation_without_digits.png">